casper-network/docs-archive/dapp/erc20/logic.md

 >
 {}
 ```
-`Amount` and `Address` generics allows for flexibilty in types definitions on the implementation step.
+`Amount` and `Address` generics allows for flexibilty in types definitions on the implementation.

 ## Reads and Writes
-Next things to add are abstract functions, that handle data saves and reads.
+1. Next, we add abstract functions which handle data saves and reads:

 ```rust
 // logic/src/lib.rs